Comp-Attn: Present-and-Align Attention for Compositional Video Generation: More details for LLM Planning Layout

-We utilize ChatGLM-4 \cite{glm2024chatglm} to generate coarse prior layouts for each textual prompt and extract the specified subjects.
-For detailed generation prompts and the corresponding data format, please refer to Figure \ref{fig:LLM_prompt}.
+We utilize GPT-4o-mini \cite{glm2024chatglm} to generate coarse layouts for each prompt and extract the specified subjects.
+Invoking the layout planning API for video generation incurs a cost of approximately \$0.005 per request with a response latency around five seconds.
+Both the qualitative and quantitative results in this study are based on the GPT-4o-mini planned layout to achieve efficient batch experiments.
+Notably, users can also customize object layouts to enable diverse compositional generation.
+For detailed generation prompts and the corresponding data format, please refer to Figure \ref{fig:supp_LLM prompt}.